Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Introduction

 where $u_N$ is the solution of the equation with truncated coefficients $(b_N,\sigma_N)$, and identify sufficient conditions on $(b,\sigma)$ under which $\lim_{N \to \infty} T_N = \infty$ almost surely.
 This method uses the fact that the solution $u_N$ is continuous in $(t,x)$, which implies that $u_N(t,\cdot) \in L^{\infty}(D)$ for all $t\geq 0$, and hence $T_N$ is well-defined.
 In the recent preprint \cite{FKN24}, a different method was used, which shows the convergence of the sequence $\{u_N(t,x)\}_{N\geq 1}$ in $L^2(\Omega)$ uniformly in $(t,x)$, without using the stopping time $T_N$.
 This method relies on proving some exponential bounds on the tail probabilities of $u_N(t,x)$, and a careful analysis on the dependence on $N$ in these bounds.

 In the case of equations driven by L\'evy noise, the solution may not be bounded (nor continuous) on $D$, and hence $T_N$ is not well-defined.
-To circumvent this difficulty, we prove that $u_N$ has a modification $\tu_{N}$ with values in the Sobolev space $H_r(D)$ with $0<r<\gamma-\frac{d}{2}$, for which the map $t \mapsto \|\tu_N(t,\cdot)\|_{H_r(D)}$ is c\`adl\`ag (i.e. right-continuous with left limits).
+To circumvent this difficulty, we prove that $u_N$ has a modification $\tu_{N}$ with values in the Sobolev space $H_r(D)$ with $0<r<\gamma-\frac{d}{2}$, for which the map $t \mapsto \|\tu_N(t,\cdot)\|_{H_r(D)}$ is c\`adl\`ag.
 Then, we consider the stopping time:

 Assuming in addition that $r>d/2$ (which forces the restriction $\gamma>d$), we use the embedding of $H_r(D)$ into $L^{\infty}(D)$, and we provide an exponential bound on the second moment of $\sup_{t\leq T} \|\tu_N(t,\cdot)\|_{H_r(D)}$ which does not depend on $N$ (see Theorem \ref{tu-th2} below).
 Finally, as in \cite{DKZ19}, we show that with probability 1: (i) $u_N(t,x)=u_{N+1}(t,x)$ if $t<\tau_N$; (ii) $\lim_{N \to \infty}\tau_N=\infty$.
 This procedure allows us to construct a global solution by pasting the solutions $(u_N)_{N\geq 1}$, i.e. defining $u(t,x)=u_{N}(t,x)$ for $\tau_{N-1} \leq t <\tau_N$, with $\tau_0=0$.
 Property (i) ensures that $u(t,x)= u_{N}(t,x)$ if $t<\tau_N$, while (ii) shows that $u$ is global.